dribic/duckdiceGoBot/README.md

 # duckdiceGoBot

 duckdiceGoBot is a gambling bot for the website https://duckdice.io written in Go.
-It is currently limited to implementing the Labouchere betting strategy.
+It is currently limited to implementing the
+Labouchere betting strategy and 1% hunt betting strategy.

 ## Screenshots